-In 2018 the team led by the ANU Energy Change Institute won the University’s Grand Challenge Scheme, receiving $10 million in funding over five years for its project: Zero-Carbon Energy for the Asia-Pacific.
+In 2018 a team led by the ANU Energy Change Institute won the University’s Grand Challenge Scheme, receiving $10 million in funding over five years for its project: Zero-Carbon Energy for the Asia-Pacific.

 Grand Challenge Vision